The Object Podcast

 In 1942—years before becoming the first Black photographer for Life magazine, the director of Shaft, and a style icon the New York Times will hail as the “godfather of cool”—Gordon Parks is a young, ambitious photographer in Washington, D.C., struggling to document the injustice he’s found in the nation’s capital.
 Until, one day, he meets Ella Watson.
 Illustrating her life in photographs changes both of them, putting Parks on the path to fame and Watson in the minds of Americans as the heroic figure in one of the most iconic images of the century—known simply as Government Charwoman.

-You can see the best-known photo from this series, American Gothic, here.
+You can see the best-known photo from this series, American Gothic, plus more photos from the series.

 Give and Take: The Weird, Wonderful Art of the Gift